Members

 Clarice has a research interest in improving health outcomes for people with chronic cardiorespiratory diseases.
 She is particularly passionate in improving people’s engagement, especially those from a CALD community, to participate in evidence-based management.

 Dr Kathy Tannous' current research areas include the evaluation of Fire and Rescue New South Wales Home Fire Safety Checks Program from the firefighters' perspective.
-She is an associate professor in the School of Business with an active research program in aspects of health economics, economic evaluation studies, and community care.
+She is a professor in the School of Business with an active research program in aspects of health economics, economic evaluation studies, and community care.

 Chloe is a Senior Lecturer in sport & exercise science in the School of Science and Health.
 Her research focus is cardiovascular control, in particular the responses to physiological challenges such as exercise and orthostasis, and the effects of time of day.